Marpond/Second-semester-exam-topics/SD/GRASP.md

 A class specifically designed for a purpose, it has no meaning in the domain model.

 ## 7. Polymorphism
-How to handle related but varying elements based on element type?
+To handle related but varying elements based on element type.
 Which object is responsible for handling those varying elements.

 ## 8. Indirection
 Create an intermediate object between other components or services so that they are not directly coupled.